setastart/trix/README.md

 ## Notes

-- Since Trix 1.1.0, on Safari <kbd>shift + enter</kbd> stopped working and requires adding the following javascript code to your page:
+- Since Trix 1.1.0, on Safari <kbd>shift + enter</kbd> stopped working and behaves the same as a normal <kbd>enter</kbd>.
+One way to fix it is to add the following javascript to the web page:

 ```
 document.addEventListener('trix-before-initialize', function(ev) {